-Polycystic ovary syndrome (PCOS) is a condition that affects how the ovaries work.
-The presence of high androgen levels including testosterone is known as hyperandrogenism and is one of three of the main features of PCOS.
+Polycystic ovary syndrome (PCOS) is an endocrine disorder with reproductive and metabolic outcomes.
+High androgen levels including testosterone is known as hyperandrogenism.
 The others include irregular periods, and polycystic ovaries, of which at least two must be present to be diagnosed with PCOS.
 But why do some people with PCOS have high testosterone levels and what is the impact?

 What is testosterone?